Skip to content

 In a genre of music where the word “brutal” has become the adjective of choice, 200 Stab Wounds are in a league of their own.
 Armed with a concise approach to songwriting, top-tier musicianship and a ferocious live set, this fast-rising Cleveland quartet is set to dominate the metal world in 2024 and beyond.

-Comprised of front man Steve Buhl (guitars, vocals), Raymond Macdonald (guitars), Ezra Cook (bassist) and drummer Owen Pooley (drums), 200 Stab Wounds have refined their sound and created arguably the perfect death metal album of 2024: Manual Manic Procedures
+Comprised of front man Steve Buhl (guitars, vocals), Raymond Macdonald (guitars), Ezra Cook (bassist) and drummer Owen Pooley (drums), 200 Stab Wounds have refined their sound and created arguably the perfect death metal album of 2024: Manual Manic Procedures.

 On the surface, Manual Manic Procedures would seem to be a fairly straightforward musical endeavor.
 But dig deeper, and the listener will discover an exemplary death metal experience, both crushing and complex.
 Manual Manic Procedures draws upon various influences, and is savage enough to appease brutal death metal fans, yet catchy enough to hold old-school listeners’ attention.
 Put simply, 200 Stab Wounds have outdone themselves, and put out possibly the best release of ’24 up to this point.
 No small feat, given the success of their contemporaries thus far.